 Now it’s time to place your offer and get this ball rolling!
 But first, there are more questions to ask, like:

 What exactly is included in the purchase price?
 The existing bookings?
 Furnishings?
 What about any intellectual property, like property branding, a website, an email list of past guests, existing listings on booking sites, or other value-add items?
+Will you hire property management?
+How will you deal with delinquent renters?

-Also consider the legal logistics of the transfer of all of the additional assets.
+Also, consider the legal logistics of the transfer of all of the additional assets.
 Does your loan program allow for you to protect the sale by writing the assets into the contract, or not?

 Review all of the reports that you receive, like the home inspection, and give them a shrewd eye.
 That means running the numbers again (and again) and also preparing a capital plan.

-Consider that some items in the home may need to be replaced over time, like large appliances, flooring and paint, as well as roof repair and pool maintenance.
+Consider that some items in the home may need to be replaced over time, like large appliances, flooring, and paint, as well as roof repair and pool maintenance.

 During this time, if you want to hit the ground running, you might also consider creating your listing on Airbnb and Vrbo, setting up your social media accounts and planning any upgrades needed to open your home for business.